 - Self-belief - You'll need the confidence to take risks and responsibility for your decisions, as well as the appetite to network with individuals and other organisations.

-If you feel that you're ready to make your move, discover how to start your own business.
+If you think you're ready to take the plunge, discover how to start a business.